mediamonks/fast-image-sequence/README.md

 I created an easy-to-use online tool for this: [Tar File Creator](https://reindernijhoff.net/tools/tar/).
 Drag and drop your selection of images onto the page, and a tar file will be generated that you can download.
 You can also use a tar tool to create the tar file yourself.

-### I want to download just 8 frames first, and preload the rest of the images later.
+### I want to download just 8 frames first and preload the rest of the images later.
 How can I do this?

 You can set the `maxCachedImages` option to 8.
 The FastImageSequence will only preload and cache the first 8 images.
 You can then set the `maxCachedImages` option to a higher number to preload the rest of the images later.
 See this [example](https://github.com/mediamonks/fast-image-sequence/blob/main/example/src/exampleStillImage.js) for more information.

-### I have an image sequence of low-res images, and want to download a high-res image when the user stops at a frame.
+### I have an image sequence of low-res images and want to download a high-res image when the user stops at a frame.
 How can I do this?

-You can do this by setting multiple sources in the `src` option.
+You can set multiple sources using the `src` option.
 The FastImageSequence will try to load images from the first source in the array.
 If an image is not available yet, it will try to load it from the next source in the array, etc. Finally, the best matching available image will be rendered.
 By setting a `timeout` option, you can control when the FastImageSequence should start loading an image.
 For example:

 ```ts